 We object to any commercial use and disclosure of data.

 No liability: The contents of this web project have been carefully checked and created to the best of our knowledge.
-But for the information presented here is no claim to completeness, timeliness, quality and accuracy.
+However, the curation and incorporation of the data presented here is an ongoing process and may not be complete or accurate.
 No responsibility can be accepted for any damage caused by reliance on or use of the contents of this website.